TalKot420/Wordle/README.md

 # Wordle - Word Guessing Game Repository

-I really love the word guessing game "Wordle" and play it every גשט at the New York Times website so thought why not try to clone it :)
+I really love the word guessing game "Wordle" and play it every day at the New York Times website so thought why not try to clone it :)

 #